The International Refugee Assistance Project (IRAP) provides free legal help to some refugees and displaced people.

 - Documents of threats you received, or photos of injuries you received.

-- Military-related documents such as military book and military ID.
+- Military-related documents.
 If you did serve in the military, bring all your military documentation, such as a military book or card.
 If you served in the military and do not have your documents, be ready to explain why you do not have it.